PostTTS REST API

 401 Unauthorized.
 Invalid or missing API key.

 403 Forbidden.
-Key lacks permission for this resource.
+Key lacks permission for this resource, or quota exceeded.

 404 Not Found.
 Resource does not exist.

 429 Too Many Requests.
-Rate limit exceeded; back off.
+Rate limit exceeded; back off and retry.

 500 Internal Server Error.
 Something went wrong on our side.